 Considerations

 Soil blockers are expensive.
-However, they are easier to store than a thousand plant pots.
-If you plan to grow from seed for multiple years, than this is a good choice.
+However, they’re easier to store than a thousand plant pots.
+If you plan to grow from seed for multiple years, then this can be a good choice.
 Soil blockers also come in different sizes, and have accessories to help when planting up into larger soil blocks.
 Be sure to understand the measurements before purchasing to avoid getting a soil blocker that is too big, or too small, for your needs.

 Recommendations